 Those giving themselves over to fornication are filthy dreamers that defile the flesh because of what they know naturally as brute beasts.
 What they know is like animal instinct instead of rational knowledge and without rational thought.
 They speak evil of those things they know not and what they know not is the Word of God.
 Instead their pride lies in their so-called special knowledge.

-A true and practical example: My “priest” did not interpret the Bible “naturally”, but he made an unmarried young-member sister pregnant.
+A true and practical example: My “priest” did not interpret the Bible “naturally” but he had an affair with an unmarried young-member sister and made her pregnant.
 Understanding the whole Bible as an allegory did not make him spiritual; he still followed his fleshly lusts to commit adultery.
 According to the Bible we can safely say my “priest” was carnally minded.

 The fruit of the Spirit is not a parable.
 It is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness and temperance.
 They that are Christ's have crucified the flesh with the affections and lusts (Galatians 5:22-25, Ephesians 5:8-11, 2 Peter 1:4-8).
 Trying to understand “mysteries” to become “spiritually minded” is highly exaggerated (1 Corinthians 13:1-3).

 |Understanding this literally will not harm your soul|